Judge says Google's Android lost money in 2010

-SAN FRANCISCO Google Inc's Android mobile platform resulted in a net loss for the company in every quarter of 2010, despite generating roughly $97.7 million (60.35 million pounds) in revenue for the first quarter of that year, a U.S. judge said in court.
+SAN FRANCISCO May 3 Google Inc's Android mobile platform resulted in a net loss for the company in every quarter of 2010, despite generating roughly $97.7 million in revenue for the first quarter of that year, a U.S. judge said in court.

 The discussion on Thursday of the finances of what has become the world's leading mobile operating software in just four years came during a damages hearing in high stakes litigation between Oracle and Google over smartphone technology.